proximax-storage/supercontract-examples/example/airdrop_v2/README.md

 In this example, this airdrop will release when height is equal to ```20000```

 autorun.rs is triggered everytimes new block height is generated.
 It will check the condition, if condition is met, it will call the ```distribute()```.

-**How to use:**

-In the storage user app, input following parameters.

-Automatic Execution Number(how many repetition you want it to trigger): 1

-Automatic Execution File Name (what file will it call when autorun condition is met): airdrop.wasm

-Automatic Execution Function Name (what function in the file will it call): distribute

-Automatic Execution Call Payment (fee to run the autorun): 1000

-Automatic Download Call Payment (fee to download file if any): 0

 ### User's functions